fshchudlo/usualtech-articles/cm1g6zlol00000al9029oa8om.md

 ### Bootstrapping an Application Repository

-You can simply clone [my repository](https://github.com/fshchudlo/jenkins-slack-connector) and follow the README.md.
-Alternatively, you can continue following the [Slack Bolt Getting Started guide](https://slack.dev/bolt-js/getting-started/#setting-up-your-project) to bootstrap the application.
+You can either [clone my repository](https://github.com/fshchudlo/jenkins-slack-connector) and follow the steps in README.md or continue with the [Slack Bolt guide](https://slack.dev/bolt-js/getting-started/#setting-up-your-project) to bootstrap the app manually.

-First, we need to install some npm dependencies:
+Start by installing the required npm dependencies:

 `npm install @slack/bolt axios dotenv ts-node typescript`

-Next, we need to set up the Slack Bolt app in `app.ts` file:
+Next, set up the Slack Bolt app in the `app.ts` file.
+Here’s an example setup:

 ```typescript
 import {App} from "@slack/bolt";